Skip to content

 Code InjectionA class of vulnerabilities where attacker-supplied data is interpreted and executed as code by an application, leading to arbitrary execution in its context.

-Code injection is the broad family of flaws in which untrusted input is incorporated into something the application later treats as program code, configuration, or markup, causing the runtime to execute it.
+Code injection (CWE-94) is the broad family of flaws in which untrusted input is incorporated into something the application later treats as program code, causing the runtime to execute it.
+Unlike command injection (which reaches the OS shell), code injection runs inside the application's own interpreter.
 Concrete instances include eval-based injection in JavaScript and Python, server-side template injection, expression-language injection (OGNL, SpEL), insecure deserialization that triggers gadget chains, and dynamic class loading from user data.
-Successful exploitation typically yields remote code execution under the application's identity, which is often a stepping stone to full host or cluster compromise.
-Defenses include never building code from input, using parameterized APIs, locking down dynamic features, and applying least-privilege runtime and sandboxing.
+Successful exploitation typically yields remote code execution under the application's identity — often a stepping stone to full host or cluster compromise.

 Examples